Wirral's Tree Strategy

 “Wirral Wildlife welcomes the Wirral Tree Strategy and supports its aims and objectives.
 We expect that it will lead to better management and retention of our existing trees, and guide sensible future tree planting and natural regeneration.
 We will continue to work with Wirral Borough Council and our colleagues in local organisations to help implement this strategy.” – Wirral Wildlife

 "Trees, hedgerows and woodlands are vital elements in Wirral's landscape, but it's so easy to take them for granted, ignoring the threats, challenges, gaps and opportunities.
 Tree Wardens want more people to enjoy, know and care about trees, to find an active way to be stewards of trees for the future and contribute to the protection of environment, wildlife and well-being.
-We thank our partners in WIT for helping this to happen, the Borough of Wirral for putting ideas into action and friends at the Tree Council, Forest Research & DEFRA for advising, identifying and sharing good practice in Wirral's Strategy to National policies.” - Wirral Tree Wardens
+We thank our partners in WIT for helping this to happen, the Borough of Wirral for putting ideas into action and friends at the Tree Council, Forest Research and Natural England for providing advice, reviewing and checking elements of the strategy and identifying and sharing any good practice ideas more widely ” - Wirral Tree Wardens

 “We welcome the Wirral Tree, Hedgerow and Woodland Strategy.
 We are pleased that the Strategy provides opportunities for volunteers and local communities to focus on specific aspects of Wirral’s environment.
 Parks and Green Spaces have an important role in keeping Wirral ‘green’ and are often the sites of unusual or rare trees; Friends Groups can work with the Strategy to ensure that Wirral’s parks and green spaces continue to protect and plant trees, hedges and woodlands, that can survive and flourish in a challenging future climate.” - The Friends of Wirral Parks Forum